VeraPancaldiLab/LungPredict1/README.md

 ## Project organization
 - Scripts: Codes used to develop the project's methods.
 - Figures: Images results from analysis in Early and Late Stage patients
-- Output: Result files from analysis in Early and Late Stage patients For producing the figures of the paper, use file `Scripts/Analysis_EarlyStage.rmd`
+- Output: Result files from analysis.

+For reproduce the figures of the paper, use file `Scripts/Analysis_EarlyStage.rmd` For reproduce the figures of the single cell part, use file `Scripts/VANscRNAseq.rmd`

 ## Methodology
 Analysis was divided in two parts for Early (Stage I, II) and Late Stage (Stage IV) patients.
 Some of the methods used: